Adkosu123/AutoDeals/README.md

-[AutoDeals]
-This project utilizes a template provided by my lecturer, [Kristiyan Ivanov].
+This project utilizes a template provided by my lecturer, Kristiyan Ivanov.